Mighty Mouse in the Great Space Chase: Story

 The mouse ship then continues its mission, and Harry hides a cassette tape player to fool the crew into believing Pearl is sound asleep.
-As he then vandalizes the ship by altering the course and dropping a monkey wrench into the warp drive, causing the ship to spin out of control (but then regrets it because he's also on board the ship and he's thus doomed himself), Pearl angers Swifty when she tells him to let the mouse ship go, and he determines he is not speaking to Harry.
+As he then vandalizes the ship by altering the course and dropping a monkey wrench into the warp drive, causing the ship to spin out of control (but then regrets it because he is also on board the ship and he is thus doomed himself), Pearl angers Swifty when she tells him to let the mouse ship go, and he determines he is not speaking to Harry.
 Security alerts are sent out, and Swifty and the gang eventually catch Pearl and throw her in the ship's jail cell.
 However, this doesn't happen without Pearl taking a fire extinguisher and placing it under Swifty's body, and he takes a wild ride on it.
-When the extinguisher crashes, he tells the crew he's taking over command because "something's happened to Harry the Heartless".
+When the extinguisher crashes, he tells the crew that he is taking over command because "something's happened to Harry the Heartless".